j4w8n/mkrt/README.md

 > Why 'codekit'?
 >
-> 'boilerplate' is a more understood term, but seems to give-off a negative vibe for devs these days
+> 'boilerplate' is a more understood term, but seems to give-off a negative vibe for devs these days; so I thought I'd come up with something else.
 >
 > A codekit's goal is to provide code which most people are going to need, most of the time.